International Vaccine Institute

-The International Vaccine Institute (IVI) is an independent, nonprofit, international organization founded on the belief that the health of children in developing countries can be dramatically improved by the use of new and improved vaccines.
-Working in collaboration with the international scientific community, public health organizations, governments, and industry, IVI is involved in all areas of the vaccine spectrum – from new vaccine design in the laboratory to vaccine development and evaluation in the field to facilitating sustainable introduction of vaccines in countries where they are most needed.
+The International Vaccine Institute (IVI) is a non-profit, autonomous international organization established with the mandate of making vaccines available to all.
+Collaborating closely with the global scientific community, public health entities, governments, and industry stakeholders, IVI focuses on vaccine research and deployment.
+This includes conducting new vaccine designs in laboratories, advancing vaccine development and assessment in real-world settings, and facilitating the sustainable integration of vaccines in regions where they are most urgently required.

-Created initially as an initiative of the UN Development Programme (UNDP), IVI began formal operations as an independent international organization in 1997 in Seoul, Republic of Korea.
-Currently, IVI has 39 member states (33 signatories and 23 parties) and the World Health Organization (WHO) as signatories to its Establishment Agreement.
-The institute has a unique mandate to work exclusively on vaccine development and introduction specifically for people in developing countries, with a focus on neglected diseases affecting these regions.
+Initially conceived as an initiative under the auspices of the United Nations Development Program (UNDP), IVI transitioned into a fully-independent international entity in 1997, with its headquarters situated in Seoul, Republic of Korea.
+IVI currently has a membership comprising 39 states, with 33 signatories and 23 parties, alongside the endorsement of the World Health Organization (WHO) through its Establishment Agreement.
+Distinctively, IVI is mandated to concentrate exclusively on vaccine research and deployment tailored to populations in developing areas, with particular emphasis on combating diseases with a serious impact on public health in these regions.

 History

 Background

-In 1992, Dr. Seung-Il Shin, then Senior Health Advisor for the United Nations Development Programme (UNDP), initiated a study to explore the feasibility of establishing an international institute devoted to vaccine research and development within the framework of the Children's Vaccine Initiative (CVI).
+In 1992, Dr. Seung-Il Shin, then Senior Health Advisor for the United Nations Development Program (UNDP), initiated a study to explore the feasibility of establishing an international institute devoted to vaccine research and development within the framework of the Children's Vaccine Initiative (CVI).

-Based on the results of Shin's feasibility study, in 1993 the UNDP adopted a formal proposal to establish the International Vaccine Institute (IVI).
+Based on the results of Shin's feasibility study, the UNDP adopted a formal proposal to establish the International Vaccine Institute (IVI) in 1993.
 In 1994, following a call for proposals to host IVI in the Asia Pacific region, the UNDP and the Republic of Korea reached an agreement to host the center in Seoul.
-In 1995, UNDP opened an interim IVI office on the campus of Seoul National University and the Institute began its initial work and organizational development.
+In 1995, UNDP opened an interim IVI office on the campus of Seoul National University, and the Institute began its initial work and organizational development.